 Kwashiorkor- It is due to a deficiency of protein.
 There is wasting of muscles, but some fat is still present under the skin.
 The condition is characterised by swelling and extensive edema of body parts.

-Explore the next chapter for important points with regards to the NEET exam only at BYJU’S. Check the NEET Study Material for all the important concepts and related topics.
+Explore the next chapter for important points with regards to NEET, only at BYJU’S. Check the NEET Study Material for all the important concepts and related topics.

 Also Check: NEET Biology MCQs